danielcorte/danielcorte/README.md

 ## 🏆 Projetos Destacados

-- [Vidas Conectadas](https://github.com/vidas-conectadas): A system to support blood donation
+- [Vidas Conectadas](https://github.com/vidas-conectadas): A system to support blood donation.
-- [Drive Tech](https://github.com/drivetech-dev): Platform for scheduling appointments for automotive parts
+- [Drive Tech](https://github.com/drivetech-dev): Platform for scheduling appointments for automotive parts.

 Please feel free to contact me to discuss collaboration opportunities, interesting projects, or anything else related to software development.
 I look forward to hearing from you! 😊